 Ever since Florence Nightingale founded the profession, nurses have been taking novices under their wings and helping them learn to fly.
 But experts like McBride are calling for more mentoring in a more formal way and over a longer period of time.

 Many organizations, including RWJF, are responding to this call.

-RWJF, for example, supports a number of programs that mentor emerging nurse leaders.
-These include:
+RWJF, for example, has supported a number of programs that mentor emerging nurse leaders, including:

 Other organizations are also on board.

 According to the IOM report, the American Association of Colleges of Nursing has instituted a mentoring program for new deans of nursing schools; the National League for Nursing offers writing retreats and one-year mentoring programs for nurse educators; the American Organization of Nurse Executives has developed online learning communities where members are encouraged to interact and share information with each other; and the American Nurse Association has offered grants for mentoring programs.

 These kinds of opportunities are invaluable for aspiring nurse leaders, said another of Doering’s mentors, Suzanne Feetham, PhD, RN, FAAN, a visiting professor at the College of Nursing at the University of Wisconsin-Milwaukee.
 “Most of us who have succeeded in our disciplines and in life have mentors to thank for their guidance along the way.”